-In the case of a person who is eligible for the QPIP, the benefits paid by the employer are equal to the difference between the person's basic weekly salary and the amount of the QPIP benefits (22.23).
+In the case of a person who is eligible for the QPIP and who has completed 20 weeks of service, the benefits paid by the employer are equal to the difference between the person's basic weekly salary and the amount of the QPIP benefits or the amount she will received if she makes the demand or by the Employment insurance plan (22.23).

-A person who is not eligible for the QPIP receives benefits equal to her or his basic weekly salary (22.24).
+A person who is not eligible for the QPIP or the Employment insurance plan receives benefits equal to her or his basic weekly salary if the person have complete 20 weeks of service (22.24).